Phase retrieval of entire functions and its implications for Gabor phase retrieval: Further results

-and denote by $n_F(t)$ the number of roots of $F$ (counted with multiplicity) in the disc of radius $t > 0$ centered at the origin.
+Denote by $n_F(t)$ the number of zeroes of $F$ (counted with multiplicity) in the disc of radius $t > 0$ centered at the origin.
 Note that $F$ is an entire function with removable singularity at $z = 0$.
-Therefore, we have
+Therefore, Jensen's formula implies